Alive7/GraphicsAPI-OpenGL/README.md

 A simple collection of OpenGL headers providing basic graphics functions.
 This library is based off the tutorial by Joey de Vries found at https://learnopengl.com/

-To interface with my NBodySimulation repository, simply include the NSim.h header and add the TreeGraphics.cc functions to source.cpp.
+To interface with my NBodySimulation repository, include the NSim.h header and add the TreeGraphics.cc functions to source.cpp.

+I have attempted to include a Makefile however it cannot compile both OpenGL and NSim.
+Moreover, it likely will not compile glfw correctly.